Resorts World Hudson Valley: History

 In the spring of 2022, New York State Governor Kathy Hochul signed off on a budget bill to authorize three downstate casino licenses, allowing retail casino gaming to set up shop in and around New York City.
-Six months later, the New York State Gaming Commission finalized the roster for the Gaming Facility Location Board, which will ultimately approve and assign licenses to interested parties.
-With just days remaining in 2022, and a narrow window for VLT location approvals from the New York State Facility Location Board, the Genting Group, with electronic casinos in Queens, New York, and Monticello, New York. opened its new location in the Newburgh Mall.
+Six months later, the New York State Gaming Commission finalized the roster for the Gaming Facility Location Board, which will ultimately approves and assign licenses to interested parties.
+Genting Group applied and was approved for a license for Newburgh.

+Upon the awarding of casino licenses in downstate New York, including New York City, Resorts World Hudson Valley and other upstate New York casinos could see a significant decrease in revenue.
+A 2025 study concluded that three downstate New York casinos could cause a 76% drop in gaming revenue for upstate New York casinos including Resorts World Hudson Valley.
+Genting Malaysia Berhad which operates Resorts World Hudson Valley is bidding for a full casino license at Resorts World New York City.